BrunoSantoni/bitcoin_investment_api/README.md

 2. Install dependencies: `yarn`;
 3. Copy `.env.example` to `.env`: `cp .env.example .env` (At `./src/main/config/env` a default JWT Secret is defined just to be easier to test);
 4. Start docker for DB: `docker compose up db` (Can use -d flag to detach from terminal);
+5. Start docker for RabbitMQ: `docker compose up rabbitmq`;
-5. Generate *Prisma* and run migrations: `yarn db`;
+6. Generate *Prisma* and run migrations: `yarn db`;
-6. Run tests: `yarn test` or `yarn test:coverage`;
+7. Run tests: `yarn test` or `yarn test:coverage`;
-7. Run application locally: `yarn start:local:watch` or `yarn start:local`.
+8. Run application locally: `yarn start:local:watch` or `yarn start:local`.
 # Observations
-- The SendGrid API Key and SendGrid API sender will be sent privately if you want to use the account I created.
+- The SendGrid API Key and SendGrid API sender will be sent privately if you want to use the account I created;
+- Integration tests uses database, be sure to run them on docker or locally before running tests.

 # Endpoints